 The Salem News

----- — At the Community Meeting on the Salem Public Schools held at SSU in September, audience members submitted questions.
+---- — At the community meeting on the Salem Public Schools held at Salem State University in September, audience members submitted questions.
 It was not possible to answer all questions that evening.
-Below are some more of the unanswered questions with answers.
+Below are final unanswered questions with answers.

 This is one in a regular series of columns from the Community Advisory Board for the Salem schools.
-Answers were provided by Mayor Kimberley Driscoll and Superintendent of Schools Stephen Russell.
+Answers were provided by Mayor Kimberley Driscoll and Superintendent Stephen Russell.